Contributions of real property represent one of the most complicated yet rewarding opportunities in charitable gift planning.

 The term farm is also defined broadly.
 It includes, for example, farm property leased to a tenant.

-This gift arrangement can be an ideal way for an individual or a couple who plan to eventually leave a farm or personal residence to a charitable interest to do so while enjoying immediate tax benefits.
+This gift arrangement can be an ideal way for an individual or a couple who plan to eventually leave a farm or personal residence to a charitable interest to do so while enjoying immediate tax benefits and the use of the property for lifetime or other period of time they choose.

 Gifts of Real Estate with Retained Income